XSecurity/XSecurity/README.md

 - Xcode version
 - XSecurity version (Version number of the revision you built)

+We would like to thank you in advance for this.

 ##### HOW DO WE HANDLE THE ISSUED BUGS
 _____________________________